The German Marine Research Alliance

 Together with its member institutions, the DAM is developing an integrated and reliable data management concept for the research environment.
 It supports open access to marine research data in line with FAIR principles (findable, accessible, interoperable, reusable).
 The aim is to generate added value for science and innovation through open access and by integrating quality-assured research data across disciplinary boundaries.
 This will be done taking into account the activities of the National Research Data Infrastructure (NFDI).

-Infrastructure: Concepts for Efficient Use
+Coordination of the Infrastructures: Concepts for Efficient Use

 German marine research has a unique research infrastructure, including research vessels and research stations, underwater vehicles, observatories and aircraft.
 The DAM develops omprehensive utilisation and operational concepts to facilitate the efficient use of this infrastructure.
 Operating the infrastructure remains the task of the individual institutions.